On central-max-point tolerance graphs and some subclasses of interval catch digraphs: Introduction

 \section{Introduction}

-The class of interval graphs was initially posed by Haj\"{o}s in 1957 \cite{Hajos} as a study of intersection graphs of intervals on real line.
+{\em Intersection graphs} have many important applications in problems related to real-world situations.
+Because of its diverse applications in network science, different kinds of intersection graphs were introduced in modeling various geometric objects.
+Among them interval graph is the most important one.
+A simple graph $G = (V, E)$ is an \textit{interval graph} if one can map each vertex into an interval on the real line so that any two vertices are adjacent if and only if their corresponding intervals intersect.
+The class of interval graphs was initially posed by Haj\"{o}s in 1957 \cite{Hajos}.
 In 1959, the molecular biological scientist Benzer \cite{Benzer} used the model of interval graphs to obtain a physical map from information on pairwise overlaps of the fragments of DNA.
-Interval graphs were well studied by many people in Computer Science and Discrete Mathematics for its wide application.
+Since then interval graphs were well studied by many people in Computer Science and Discrete Mathematics for its wide application.
 Many combinatorial problems have been solved for interval graphs in linear time.

-Due to their lot of applications in theories and practical situations the concept was generalized to several variations.
-In one direction it went in developing concepts of probe interval graphs, circular-arc graphs, interval digraphs.\cite{BDGS},\cite{Sg} On the other hand in 1982, Golumbic and Monma introduced the concept of min-tolerance graphs (commonly known as \textit{tolerance graphs}).\cite{Golumbic1} A simple undirected graph $G=(V,E)$ is a {\em min-tolerance graph} if each vertex $u\in V$ corresponds to a real interval $I_u$ and a positive real number $t_u$, called {\em tolerance}, such that $uv$ is an edge of $G$ if and only if $|I_u\cap I_v|\leqslant \min\set{t_u,t_v}$.

-In \cite{Golumbic2} Golumbic introduced \textit{max-tolerance graphs} (in brief, MTG) where each vertex $u\in V$ corresponds to a real interval $I_u$ and a positive real number $t_u$ (known as tolerance) such that $uv$ is an edge of $G$ if and only if $|I_u\cap I_v|\geqslant \max\set{t_u,t_v}$.
-An MTG is a {\em unit-max-tolerance graph} (in brief, UMTG) if $|I_u|=|I_v|$ for all $u,v\in V$.
-Some combinatorial problems like finding maximal cliques were obtained in polynomial time whereas the recognition problem was proved to be NP-hard for max-tolerance graphs in 2006 \cite{Kaufmann}.
-Also they have given a geometrical connection of max-tolerance graphs to semi-squares.
-For further details of tolerance graphs see \cite{Golumbic2}.
+Due to their lot of applications in theories and practical situations the graph class was generalized to several variations.
+In one direction it went in developing concepts of probe interval graphs \cite{Sg}, circular-arc graphs \cite{BDGS}, interval digraphs \cite{Sen}.
+On the other hand in 1982, Golumbic and Monma introduced the concept of min-tolerance graphs (commonly known as \textit{tolerance graphs}) \cite{Golumbic1}.
+We denote the length of an interval $I$ on the real line by $|I|$.
+A simple undirected graph $G=(V,E)$ is a {\em min-tolerance graph} if each vertex $u\in V$ corresponds to a real interval $I_u$ and a positive real number $t_u$, called {\em tolerance}, such that $uv$ is an edge of $G$ if and only if $|I_u\cap I_v|\geq \min \set{t_u,t_v}$.
+Golumbic in \cite{Golumbic2} introduced \textit{max-tolerance graphs} where each vertex $u\in V$ corresponds to a real interval $I_u$ and a positive real number $t_u$ (known as tolerance) such that $uv$ is an edge of $G$ if and only if $|I_u\cap I_v|\geqslant \max\set{t_u,t_v}$.
+For max-tolerance graphs we may assume $t_{u}\leq |I_{u}|$ for each $u\in V$ otherwise $u$ becomes isolated.
+An max-tolerance graph is a {\em unit-max-tolerance graph} if $|I_u|=|I_v|$ for all $u,v\in V$.
+Some combinatorial problems like finding maximal cliques were obtained in polynomial time whereas the recognition problem was proved to be NP-hard \cite{Kaufmann} for max-tolerance graphs in 2006.
+Also a geometrical connection of max-tolerance graphs to semi-squares was obtained in \cite{Kaufmann}.
+For further details of tolerance graphs one can see \cite{Golumbic2}.